Bestselling small van that's good to drive with plenty of practicality

 - Some rivals carry more

-Picking up where the previous generation left off, it offers plenty of practicality and a remarkably car-like driving experience.
+Picking up where the previous generation left off, the Transit Connect offers plenty of practicality and a remarkably car-like driving experience.
 Selling in big numbers, it typically finds more buyers than any other individual small van in the UK.

 What's new for 2020?